SAFEHR-data/FlowEHR-Data-Pot/README.md

 1. Clone [FlowEHR repository](https://github.com/UCLH-Foundry/FlowEHR).

 1. Follow the [steps outlined in the README](https://github.com/UCLH-Foundry/FlowEHR#getting-started) to set up your dev environment and deploy FlowEHR.
-As part of this, you will need to run `make deploy`.
+As part of this, you will need to run `make infrastructure-transform`.

 1. Use one of the following options to reference your pipeline code in FlowEHR repo: